thanachotw/go-api-crud/README.md

   - Deletes or deactivates the wallet by `owner_id`.
   - Actual deletion might be a soft-delete or a status change to `Inactive`.
   - Returns HTTP 404 if the wallet is not found.
-  - Returns HTTP 204 No Content on successful deletion.
+  - Returns HTTP 200 on successful deletion.

 ---